Electronic Books, Papers, Documents, and Texts

 SpringerLink includes electronic books published by Springer in 2010 on Behavioral Sciences, Business & Economics, and Earth & Environmental Science.

-Travel at the Turn of the Twentieth Century: A collection of digitized books focused on travel from 1875-1908.
+Travel at the Turn of the Twentieth Century is a collection of digitized books focused on travel from 1875-1908.

 The Victorian Women Writers Project is from Indiana University.